 1. Summoners War

-Summoners War is a fairly old game, originally released way back in 2014.
+Summoners War is a fairly old game, as it came out back in 2014.
 However, the population is still thriving thanks to the unique gameplay features that lots of other gacha games have adopted over the years.

 Games like Epic Seven, Honkai Star Rail, and Artery Gear Fusion, all take Summoners War’s strong foundation of game mechanics and build upon it (for better or worse).